Human tooth: Periodontal ligaments

 The periodontal ligament is a specialized connective tissue that attaches the cementum of a tooth to the alveolar bone.
 This tissue covers the root of the tooth within the bone.
 Each ligament has a width of 0.15–0.38mm, but this size decreases over time.
 The functions of the periodontal ligaments include attachment of the tooth to the bone, support for the tooth, formation and resorption of bone during tooth movement, sensation, and eruption.
 The cells of the periodontal ligaments include osteoblasts, osteoclasts, fibroblasts, macrophages, cementoblasts, and epithelial cell rests of Malassez.
 Consisting of mostly Type I and III collagen, the fibers are grouped in bundles and named according to their location.
 The groups of fibers are named alveolar crest, horizontal, oblique, periapical, and interradicular fibers.
 The nerve supply generally enters from the bone apical to the tooth and forms a network around the tooth toward the crest of the gingiva.
 When pressure is exerted on a tooth, such as during chewing or biting, the tooth moves slightly in its socket and puts tension on the periodontal ligaments.
 The nerve fibers can then send the information to the central nervous system for interpretation.

 Alveolar bone

 The alveolar bone is the bone of the jaw which forms the alveolus around teeth.
 Like any other bone in the human body, alveolar bone is modified throughout life.
-Osteoblasts create bone and osteoclasts destroy it, especially if force is placed on a tooth.
+Osteoblasts form bone and osteoclasts remove it, especially if force is placed on a tooth.
 As is the case when movement of teeth is attempted through orthodontics, an area of bone under compressive force from a tooth moving toward it has a high osteoclast level, resulting in bone resorption.
 An area of bone receiving tension from periodontal ligaments attached to a tooth moving away from it has a high number of osteoblasts, resulting in bone formation.